rickfay/z17-randomizer/README.md

   - HC has been revamped and returned to its vanilla roots
   - Completing HC rewards players with backdoor access to LC
   - HC is no longer a merge-free path to Lorule
+  - Swordless Mode no longer has a free pass through barrier
 - Chest Size Matches Contents option
   - Turns all chests containing Progression into large chests, and all others into small chests.
     - Note: Some large chests have altered hitboxes to prevent negative gameplay interference.